 Looking for more information or additional resources?
 The following agencies and organizations may be able to help.

-To apply for Medicaid eligibility based on household income, online from the SC DHHS homepage, visit this Apply for South Carolina Medicaid webpage.
+You can apply online for Medicaid eligibility based on household income, from the SC DHHS website.

 Medicaid Eligibility Categories: